PES2UG23CS205/RecommendationAnalogdots/README.md

     ✅ Scalable Database Design: A well-normalized PostgreSQL schema designed for performance and future feature expansion.

-🏛️ System Architecture

-The system follows a simple, robust architecture for an interactive demonstration: code Code
-IGNORE_WHEN_COPYING_START
-IGNORE_WHEN_COPYING_END

-[ User ] <--> [ 🌐 Streamlit Web App ] <--> [ 🧠 Recommendation & Service Logic ] <--> [ 📄 CSV Data Files ]

-In a production environment, the CSV data files would be replaced by the designed PostgreSQL database.
 🚀 Technical Deep Dive
 1. The Recommendation Algorithm: A Hybrid Approach

-To provide the best possible recommendations, I chose a Hybrid Model that fuses two powerful techniques:
+To provide the best possible recommendations, a Hybrid Model was chosen, fusing two powerful techniques:

-    Collaborative Filtering (CF):
+Collaborative Filtering (CF)

-        How it Works: This model analyzes the behavior of all users to find others with similar tastes.
+    How it Works: Analyzes the behavior of all users to find others with similar tastes.
 It then recommends shoes that these "similar users" have liked.

-        Implementation: I used Singular Value Decomposition (SVD), a matrix factorization technique, to uncover latent features in the user-item interaction data.
-This allows for powerful predictions even for shoes a user has never seen.
+    Implementation: Singular Value Decomposition (SVD), a matrix factorization technique, is used to uncover latent features in the user-item interaction data.

     Strength: Excellent for discovering new and unexpected items (serendipity).

-    Content-Based Filtering (CBF):
+Content-Based Filtering (CBF)

-        How it Works: This model recommends items based on their inherent attributes.
-If a user has purchased a "Nike running shoe made of mesh," it will recommend other shoes with similar characteristics.
+    How it Works: Recommends items based on their inherent attributes.
+If a user likes a "Nike running shoe," it will recommend other shoes with similar characteristics.

-        Implementation: I used a TF-IDF Vectorizer to convert shoe attributes (brand, type, material) into numerical vectors, and then Cosine Similarity to measure the likeness between any two shoes.
+    Implementation: A TF-IDF Vectorizer converts shoe attributes into numerical vectors, and Cosine Similarity measures the likeness between any two shoes.

     Strength: Solves the "cold-start" problem for new shoes and provides highly relevant, explainable recommendations.

-Why Hybrid?
+Why a Hybrid Model?

 By combining these two models with a weighted average, the system gets the best of both worlds.
 It mitigates the weaknesses of each individual model, leading to higher accuracy, better diversity, and a more robust solution overall.
 2. Personalized Service Logic

-Beyond just recommending what to buy next, the system is designed to engage users throughout their product ownership lifecycle.
+Beyond just recommending what to buy, the system is designed to engage users throughout their product ownership lifecycle.
 Service 1: Proactive Care Notifications

     Objective: Increase customer lifetime value and brand loyalty.